 The National Endowment for the Humanities received a reprieve earlier in the year, when Congress voted to continue funding (in its “skinny budget,” the Trump administration had planned a zero budget for the NEH).
-Academic job listings in the humanities are at their lowest levels in 30 years, and politicians on both sides of the aisle say that studying the humanities means “unemployablity.”
+Academic job listings in the humanities are at their lowest levels in 30 years, and politicians on both sides of theContinue reading “Recap: On the Future of the Humanities”

-For the first time in our group’s history, we will have a December meeting of Columbus Futurists.
+Forum: December 7, 2017 Topic: Future of Technology For the first time in our group’s history, we will have a December meeting of Columbus Futurists.
 On Thursday December 7 at 6:30 PM at the Panera Bread community room (875 Bethel Rd.).
-Students in David Staley’s “Future of Technology” seminar at Ohio State will be presenting scenarios they researched this semester.
-Their interests ranged from the future of artificial intelligence to geoengineering to “elective prosthetics.”
+Students in David Staley’s “Future of Technology” seminar at Ohio State will be presenting scenarios they researched thisContinue reading “Recap: Future of Technology”